Rjmoodie/yardpass-upgrade/CAPACITOR_PLUGIN_STACK.md

-# YardPass Capacitor Plugin Stack
+# Liventix Capacitor Plugin Stack

-This document outlines all Capacitor plugins used in the YardPass mobile application, their purpose, priority, and implementation status.
+This document outlines all Capacitor plugins used in the Liventix mobile application, their purpose, priority, and implementation status.

 ## Overview

-YardPass uses Capacitor 7.x to provide a hybrid mobile experience that bridges web technologies with native iOS and Android capabilities.
+Liventix uses Capacitor 7.x to provide a hybrid mobile experience that bridges web technologies with native iOS and Android capabilities.
 All plugins are carefully selected to support core features like ticketing, social feed, sponsorships, and real-time engagement.

 ## Plugin Inventory